iTwin/itwin-cli/docs/access-control/member/owner/add.md

 # itp access-control member owner add

-Add a new owner to an iTwin by email.
+Add or invite a new owner to an iTwin by email.
+When using interactive login, specified user is directly added to the iTwin as an owner if they are in the same organization and sent an invitation email otherwise.
+When using a service client, specified user is sent an invitation email.

 ## Options